ansys/pyoptislang/doc/source/user_guide/launch.rst

 =============================
 OptiSLang instance management
 =============================
-You use the :class:`Optislang <ansys.optislang.core.optislang.Optislang>`
+You use the :py:class:`Optislang <ansys.optislang.core.optislang.Optislang>`
 class to launch optiSLang as a server and to control and query optiSLang projects.
 You can either launch optiSLang locally or connect to a remote optiSLang instance.